gitlabhq/gitlab-runner/docs/shells/index.md

 PowerShell doesn't support executing the build in context of another user.

-The generated PowerShell script is executed by saving its content to a file and passing the file name to the following command:
+The generated PowerShell script is executed by saving its content to a file and passing the filename to the following command:

 ```batch
 powershell -NoProfile -NonInteractive -ExecutionPolicy Bypass -Command generated-windows-powershell.ps1